infinum/Locker/README.md

 ##### 1. Save Your data with `setSecret: forUniqueIdentifier: completed:` method.
 For `uniqueIdentifier` pass `String` value You will later use to fetch Your data.
-The `completed` is a closure which you can pass to handle the error if it occurs.
+The `completed` is a closure that is called upon finished secret storage.
+If the error occurs upon storing, info will be passed through the completion block.

 ```objective-c
 // Objective-C